evolbeginner/iSeeCE/README.md

 You may need to cite corresponding papers for the use of OrthoMCL, diamond, MAFFT, FastTree, RAxML, Mauve, BioRuby and BioPerl.

 # Publication
-Wang, Sishuo, and Youhua Chen.
-"Phylogenomic analysis demonstrates a pattern of rare and long-lasting concerted evolution in prokaryotes."
-Communications biology 1.1 (2018): 1-11.
+Wang, S., & Chen, Y. (2018).
+Phylogenomic analysis demonstrates a pattern of rare and long-lasting concerted evolution in prokaryotes.
+Communications biology, 1(1), 1-11.

 # Acknowledgements
 We thank Michael Imelfort and Kranti Konganti for sharing the free script gff2fasta.pl for sequence processing.